nesdoug/RetroView/Readme.txt

 -auto-reduces the size of the image to max dimensions 256x240, which is a video game console dimension

+Most of the game presets are nowhere near accurate.
+Too many colors on screen at once.
+Perhaps in the future I can reduce the total # of colors to more reasonable 4 or 16 total, rather than thousands.

 The NES preset is nowhere near the actual palette.
 A better way to get to an NES palette would be to quantize to a specific color set.
-But, I didn't add color reduction filters to this project.
+But, that would be an entirely different project.

 The ZX Spectrum is also inaccurate (for the same reason).
-I seem to get better results if I turn Contrast up +50 or more and set Dither to a low level (2-3).
-Maybe also add brightness (the top left box).

 Usage:

-To get best results...usa another app to reduce and or crop an image to max dimensions 256x240 and adjust the brightness and contrast, and save as .jpg, .gif, .bmp, or .png.
+To get best results...use another app to reduce and or crop an image to max dimensions 256x240 and adjust the brightness and contrast, and save as .jpg, .gif, .bmp, or .png.
 Then load it into RetroView.
 RetroView can auto-resize your picture and has brightness and contrast options, but you will have far more control if you handle this manually.

-If you are aiming at a specific console, use these dimensions (or less) Atari 2600 - 160x192
-NES - 256x240
-Sega Master System - 256x224
-SNES - 256x224
-Sega Genesis - 256x224
-Game Boy - 160x144
-Game Gear - 160x144
-GBA - 240x144
-(resize in some other image / paint tool)

-Usage, continued:
 Load that image file to RetroView.
 Then, probably, you will mostly want to use presets, and then press the "process button".
 Then save the output to a new image file.
 Type an extension for a specific image format.